dappforce/subsocial-docs/docs/sdk/quick-start/posts/CreatingPosts.md

 1: `spaceId?` - If a new spaceId is provided, it will move this post to the new space.
 2: `content?`: [IpfsContent](https://docs.subsocial.network/js-docs/js-sdk/interfaces/interfaces.reaction.html)
 is a function that returns a substrate like implementation for enum { IPFS: "CID of your content"}.
-3: `hidden?` - boolean, if space is hidden from other users.
+3: `hidden?` - boolean, if post is hidden from other users.

 Example: